 What can a bank or building society offer you?

-Don’t opt to stash your cash under the mattress when there are safer places to deposit your money, that also provide convenient ways to manage bill payments, offer loans and give you interest on your money while you save.
+Don’t opt to stash your cash under the mattress when there are safer places to deposit your wage, that also provide convenient ways to manage bill payments, offer loans and give you interest while you save.
 What more could you want?

 What is a bank?